For patients visiting our clinics, optical shops and surgery centers, we have implemented the following protocols:

 - Bluish lips or face

-The best way to prevent illness is to avoid being exposed to the virus.
-Learn how COVID-19 spreads and practice these actions to help prevent the spread of this illness.
+The best way to prevent illness is to avoid being exposed.
+Learn how COVID-19 spreads and follow currently recommended precautions.

 To help prevent the spread of COVID-19:

-- Cover your mouth and nose with a mask when around people who do not live with you.
+- Cover your mouth and nose with a properly fitted mask when around immunocompromised people.

 - Avoid unventilated indoor spaces.
 If indoors, bring in fresh air by opening windows and doors.

 - Clean your hands often, with soap and water for 20 seconds or a hand sanitizer that contains at least 60% alcohol.